alexmanly/a-taste-of-chef-with-azure/README.md

 The purpose of this project is to show how to use Chef to provision a Window Server 2012 R2 in Azure, install a Microsoft IIS web server and then deploy a static web site downloaded from a public Git repository.

+The main cookbook to in this repository is 'my-iis-webserver'.

 | Recipe           | Description                |
 | -----------------| -------------------------- |
 | `my-iis-webserver::default` | The `default` recipe will install IIS and then call the `app_checkout` recipe. |